 - Support letters from all relevant local boards, departments, commissions, and other partners with a commitment for these entities to participate, as necessary, in the project.

 A question and answer period for this RFR was held through February 7, 2014.
-All questions submitted and answers provided are posted on the Comm-PASS website.
-On Comm-PASS, search for document number "ENV 14 CZM 06," click on the solicitation link that comes up, click the "view" option (which is a eyeglass icon), and then look under the "specifications" tab and view the Question & Answer document by clicking the eyeglass icon.
+All questions submitted and answers provided are posted on the COMMBUYS website.
+Select the File Attachment ENV_14_CZM06_QA.

 Coastal Shoreline and Floodplain Manager

 251 Causeway Street, Suite 800